openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 ## Summary

-This enhancement describes the proposal to extend cert-manager-operator to deploy and manage the `istio-csr` controller. `OpenShift Service Mesh` facilitates the security of both intra-cluster and external service communications through mTLS. istio-csr is an agent that allows Istio workload and control plane components to be secured using cert-manager.
+This enhancement describes the proposal to extend cert-manager-operator to deploy and manage the `istio-csr` agent with a dedicated controller. `OpenShift Service Mesh` facilitates the security of both intra-cluster and external service communications through mTLS. istio-csr is an agent that allows Istio workload and control plane components to be secured using cert-manager.
 It is responsible for receiving certificate signing requests for all members of the Istio mesh, and signing them through cert-manager. cert-manager enables obtaining certificates from [various](https://docs.openshift.com/container-platform/4.15/security/cert_manager_operator/index.html#cert-manager-issuer-types_cert-manager-operator-about) certificate authorities and also ensures the validity of certificates by renewing them before they expire. `OpenShift Service Mesh` secures intra-cluster and external service connections with TLS encryption. `cert-manager` can be used to obtain the required certificates through custom resources `issuer` and `clusterissuer`.
-And `istio-csr` is the agent that simplifies the process of obtaining the certificates from the `cert-manager` for `OpenShift Service Mesh`. `cert-manager-operator` manages `cert-manager` and extending the operator to manage `istio-csr` will help the users to use all the solutions mentioned above effectively and easily.
+And `istio-csr` is the agent that simplifies the process of obtaining the certificates from the `cert-manager` for `OpenShift Service Mesh`. `cert-manager-operator` manages `cert-manager` and extending the operator to manage `istio-csr` agent will help the users to use all the solutions mentioned above effectively and easily.

 ## Motivation

 Customers intend to use certificates issued by their own certificate authority rather than self-signed certificates, which are the default configuration for OSSM in production.
 This is achieved by using cert-manager as the certificate manager, requiring integration with OSSM so that certificate requests are signed and issued through cert-manager.

 ### User Stories

-- As an OpenShift user, I want to have an option to dynamically enable `istio-csr`, so that it can be used only when required by creating the custom resource.
+- As an OpenShift user, I want to have an option to dynamically deploy `istio-csr` agent, so that it can be used only when required by creating the custom resource.
-- As an OpenShift user, I want to have an option to dynamically configure `istio-csr`, so that only the required features can be enabled by updating the custom resource.
+- As an OpenShift user, I want to have an option to dynamically configure `istio-csr` agent, so that only the required features can be enabled by updating the custom resource.
-- As an OpenShift user, I should be able to disable `istio-csr` when not required by removing the custom resource, and controller should cleanup all resources created for the `istio-csr` deployment.
+- As an OpenShift user, I should be able to remove `istio-csr` agent when not required by removing the custom resource, and controller should cleanup all resources created for the `istio-csr` agent deployment.
-- As an OpenShift user, I should be able to install `istio-csr` in the upgrade cluster where istiod control plane is active and should be able to update the certificate endpoint to `istio-csr` endpoint.
+- As an OpenShift user, I should be able to install `istio-csr` agent in the upgrade cluster where istiod control plane is active and should be able to update the certificate endpoint to `istio-csr` agent endpoint.
 - As an OpenShift user, I want to have an option to dynamically enable monitoring for the `istio-csr` project and to use the OpenShift monitoring solution when required.

 ### Goals

-- `cert-manager-operator` to be extended to manage `istio-csr` along with currently managed `cert-manager`.
+- `cert-manager-operator` to be extended to manage `istio-csr` agent along with currently managed `cert-manager`.
-- New custom resource `istiocsr` to be made available to enable, configure and disable deployment.
+- New custom resource(CR) `istiocsr` to be made available to install, configure and uninstall deployment.

 ### Non-Goals

-- `istio-csr` can be used only with supported version of `OpenShift Service Mesh`.
+- `istio-csr` agent can be used only with supported version of `OpenShift Service Mesh`.
 Please refer `Version Skew Strategy` section for more details.

 ## Proposal

-`istio-csr` will be managed by `cert-manager-operator` which can be enabled and configured by a user as and when required, using new custom resource which will be made available for configuring `istio-csr`.
+**Note:**
+Throughout the document, the following terminology means.
+- `istio-csr` agent is the operand managed by the cert-manager operator.
+- `istio-csr` controller is the dedicated controller in cert-manager operator managing the `istio-csr` agent deployment.
+- `istiocsr` custom resource is for interacting with `istio-csr` controller to install, configure and uninstall the `istio-csr` agent deployment.

+`istio-csr` agent will be installed and managed by `cert-manager-operator`.
+A new custom resource is defined to configure the `istio-csr` agent.
+The `istiocsr` CR can be added day2 to install `istio-csr` agent post the  installation or upgrade of cert-manager operator on the existing OpenShift clusters.

-A new controller will be added to `cert-manager-operator` to manage and maintain the `istio-csr` deployment in desired state which can be monitored by user through the status sub-resource of the new custom resource.
+A new controller will be added to `cert-manager-operator` to manage and maintain the `istio-csr` agent deployment in desired state which can be monitored by user through the status sub-resource of the new custom resource.

-`istio-csr` controller will make use of static manifest templates for creating below resources required for successfully deploying `istio-csr` agent.
+`istio-csr` agent controller will make use of static manifest templates for creating below resources required for successfully deploying `istio-csr` agent.
 Please refer `Implementation Details/Notes/Constraints` section for more details.
 * `certificate.cert-manager.io`
 * `clusterissuer.cert-manager.io`